Generalization error of min-norm interpolators in transfer learning: Covariate Shift

 Note that although $(\tilde a_1,\tilde a_2)=(\tilde b_1,\tilde b_2)$ in the displayed equations above, we intentionally used different notations for clarity, as they are derived through distinct routes in the proof.

-\subsection{Performance Comparison Example: When does heterogeneity help?}
+\subsection{Performance comparison example: when does heterogeneity help?}

 In this section, we illustrate the impact of covariate shift on the performance of our pooled min-$\ell_2$-norm interpolator.
-Since the closed-form expressions for the bias and variance of are complicated (see \eqref{eqn:design_shift_V}, \eqref{eqn:design_shift_B}), we exhibit the impact through stylized examples.
+Since the closed-form expressions for the bias and variance of the pooled min-$\ell_2$-norm interpolator are complicated (see \eqref{eqn:design_shift_V}, \eqref{eqn:design_shift_B}), we exhibit the impact through stylized examples.
 Specifically, we consider the setting where the target covariance $\bSigma^{(2)}=\mathbf{I}$ and the source covariance $\bSigma^{(1)}$ has pairs of reciprocal eigenvalues: $\bSigma^{(1)}:=\bM \in \mathcal{S}$, where $\mathcal{S}$ denotes the collection of all diagonal matrices with pairs of reciprocal eigenvalues.
 To elaborate, suppose that $p$ is an even integer.
 In this case, $\bSigma^{(1)}$ is diagonal, with $\lambda_{p+1-i}^{(1)} = 1/\lambda_i^{(1)}$ for $i=1,...,p/2$.
 Note that $\mathbf{I} \in \mathcal{S}$.
-This setting leads to a simplification in the bias and the variance, as well as alows us to study the effects of covariate shift.
+This setting leads to a simplification in the bias and the variance, and allows us to study the effects of covariate shift.

 We will analyze the risk of the pooled min-$\ell_2$-norm interpolator $R(\hat{\bbeta}; \bbeta^{(2)})$, defined by \eqref{eq:define_risk}, under this covariate shift model.
 To emphasize that the difference in the source and target feature covariances is captured by the matrix $\bM$, we denote this risk as $\hat{R}(\bM)$ through the rest of the section.